haltingstate/secp256k1-go/README.md

-secp256
+secp256k1-go
 =======

-golang secp256k1 library for Bitcoin Cryptographic operations.
+golang secp256k1 library

+Implements cryptographic operations for the secp256k1 ECDSA curve used by Bitcoin.

 Installing
 ===